abhishek-kumar-code/Redfish_Public/Specification.md

 In the absence of outside changes to the resource, the PATCH operation should be idempotent, although the original `ETag` value may no longer match.

 To show the number of entries that a client can update in a PATCH request, services may have null entries for properties that are JSON arrays.
 Within a PATCH request, the service may specify unchanged members as empty JSON objects in a JSON array.
 To clear members, the client may specify null in a JSON array.

-To gain the protection semantics of an ETag, the service shall use the `If-Match` or `If-None-Match` header and not the `@odata.etag` property value for that protection.

 ### PUT (replace)<a id="put-replace"></a>